jaeflo/jaeflo.github.io/_posts/2020-03-21-hack-the-box-remote.md

 With this credentials, I was able to log in the cms.
 ![logincms](/images/remote/loginCMS.png)

 Now, the next step was to lookout for a possibility to take advantage of the gathered credentials, so I checked if there are some `remote code execution vulnerabilities` with `Umbraco`.
-Indead, I found an interesting proove of concept on [www.exploit-db.com](https://www.exploit-db.com/exploits/46153), which I had to modify as follows:
+Indead, I found an interesting proof of concept on [www.exploit-db.com](https://www.exploit-db.com/exploits/46153), which I had to modify as follows:

 ```python
 # Exploit Title: Umbraco CMS - Remote Code Execution by authenticated administrators